Video post-processing

-The term post-processing (or postproc for short) is used in the video/film business for quality-improvement image processing (specifically digital image processing) methods used in video playback devices, such as stand-alone DVD-Video players; video playing software; and transcoding software.
+The term post-processing (or postproc for short) is used in the video and film industry for quality-improvement image processing (specifically digital image processing) methods used in video playback devices, such as stand-alone DVD-Video players; video playing software; and transcoding software.
 It is also commonly used in real-time 3D rendering (such as in video games) to add additional effects.

 Uses in video production

 Video post-processing is the process of changing the perceived quality of a video on playback (done after the decoding process).
 Image scaling routines such as linear interpolation, bilinear interpolation, or cubic interpolation can for example be performed when increasing the size of images; this involves either subsampling (reducing or shrinking an image) or zooming (enlarging an image).
 This helps reduce or hide image artifacts and flaws in the original film material.
-It is important to understand that post-processing always involves a trade-off between speed, smoothness and sharpness.
+Post-processing always involves a trade-off between speed, smoothness and sharpness.